parasdahal/deepnotes/_posts/2017-05-28-softmax-crossentropy.md

     """
     X is the output from fully connected layer (num_examples x num_classes) y is labels (num_examples x 1)
+    	Note that y is not one-hot encoded vector.
+    	It can be computed as y.argmax(axis=1) from one-hot encoded vectors of labels if required.
     """
     m = y.shape[0]
     grad = softmax(X)